-- Maximum of 50 investors at any time and a maximum of 50 initial offers and must not be listed on a stock exchange. - May be open or closed for redemptions by investors. - Investors must qualify as 'professional' investors and/or subscribe for interests with a value of at least £250,000, and sign a simple investment warning (usually included in the subscription document). - No investment or borrowing restrictions. - A Jersey regulated 'designated service provider' ("DSP") must be appointed to ensure that the necessary criteria and applicable anti-money laundering legislation are complied with, to carry out due diligence on the promoter and to file an annual compliance statement. - A non-Jersey administrator can be appointed. - Jersey "special purpose" vehicles established to act as service providers (such as a general partner, trustee or investment manager/adviser) are generally not required to be regulated.
+- Maximum of 50 investors at any time and a maximum of 50 initial offers and must not be listed on a stock exchange. - May be open or closed for redemptions by investors. - Investors must qualify as 'professional' investors and/or make an initial investment of at least £250,000, and sign a simple investment warning (usually included in the subscription document). - No investment or borrowing restrictions. - A Jersey regulated 'designated service provider' ("DSP") must be appointed to ensure that the necessary criteria and applicable anti-money laundering legislation are complied with, to carry out due diligence on the promoter and to file an annual compliance statement. - A non-lersey administrator can also be appointed. - Jersey "special purpose" vehicles established to act as service providers (such as a general partner, trustee or investment manager/adviser) are generally not required to be regulated.